Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Experiments

 \subsubsection{Overcooked.}

-In Overcooked, the first pretrained learner policy trains with an onion-preferring teammate to learn to pot tomatoes, cook the soup, plate the soup, and deliver the soup.
-The second pretrained learner policy trains with a tomato-preferring teammate to learn to pot onions, cook the soup, plate the soup, and deliver the soup.
+In Overcooked, the first pretrained learner trains with an onion-preferring teammate to learn to pot tomatoes, cook the soup, plate the soup, and deliver the soup.
+The second pretrained learner trains with a tomato-preferring teammate to learn to pot onions, cook the soup, plate the soup, and deliver the soup.
 To coordinate optimally with the new dish-preferring teammate, the learner must pot both onions and tomatoes before cooking the soup. \Cref{tab:foraging-results} shows that GPAT significantly outperforms our baselines.
-Compared to other environments, there is also a greater optimality gap between all methods and the oracle policy, demonstrating the difficulty of the task.
-We also see a larger improvement in performance between GPAT and our baselines, suggesting that the method can scale, and may be more effective than alternatives for more complex tasks.
+Compared to other environments, there is also a greater optimality gap between all methods and the oracle.
+We hypothesize that these trends are due to the sequential nature of the task, where it is necessary to complete each step in the correct order, which thus requires more intelligent coordination than other environments.

 We further investigate why the Robust learner struggles to perform well, despite converging to optimal returns during pretraining with library teammates. \Cref{fig:rob-overcooked} visualizes the number of times the learner pots onions or pots tomatoes, along with how many deliveries the team successfully made.
 We observe that the Robust learner does not perform the required subtasks often enough, indicating that it may have overfit to the training teammates and does not know how to optimally use those skills with the new teammate.